Find Affordable College Courses

 Orlando, FL

-You’ll be in good company if you decide to attend Valencia College.
-It ranked #4 on our 2023 Best Film, Video & Photographic Arts Schools in Florida list.
-Located in the city of Orlando, Valencia College is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Valencia College.
+The school came in at #4 on this year’s Best Film, Video & Photographic Arts Schools in Florida list.
+Located in the city of Orlando, Valencia College is a public school with a very large student population.

 Film majors at Valencia College take out an average of $15,231 in student loans while working on their egree.